The ketogenic diet recommends keeping fruit intake to a minimum.

 Olives are a Great Source of Fats on Keto

-Olives are the perfect addition to your ketogenic diet plan.
+Olives, in green or black varieties, are the perfect addition to your ketogenic diet plan.

 They can be eaten by alongside low-carb dishes like salads, dips, or even by themselves as a snack.
 While a typical serving size is small enough for it to be considered "zero carbs" - if you're going to consume large amounts - try to measure how much you eat since it does contain a very small amount.